Finding Functions from DerivativesIn Exercises 37–40, find the fu... | Channels for Pearson+

 1

+Integrate each term separately.
+The integral of 8 with respect to θ is 8θ.
+The integral of -csc²θ is a standard integral, which is -cotθ.

-Step 3: Calculate the integrals separately.
-The integral of sec(t) tan(t) dt is sec(t), and the integral of -1 dt is -t.
-Thus, r(t) = sec(t) - t + C, where C is the constant of integration.
+Combine the results of the integration to get the general form of the function: r(θ) = 8θ + cotθ + C, where C is the constant of integration.

 Verified video answer for a similar problem: